dpnpinto/PintArch/README.md

 * bat - like cat but with colors
 * lsd - like ls but more control with colors
 * ...
 Some stuff here, will put when i have time
-* pipewire - Get all the sound that you deserve in a computer
-* nitrogen - Background image management
-* picom - Transparency management
-* lxappearance - Get icons and fancy stuff management.
-* rofi - Use for starting aplications in the GUI
-* PintoDWM - My DWM (Dinamic Windows Management)
-* PintoST - My terminal, ST (Simple Terminal)
-* PintoDWMBlocks - My task bar based on DWMBlocks
 * qemu - For Virtualization
 * cups - For printing